This is a photo by Stephanie.

 unusual and very attractive.

-Below is an example of the dragon fruit that I saw on a recent trip to
+Below is an example of the dragon fruit from

 The white and red flesh of the dragon